 Following an extensive international competition, Amanda Levete Architects (AL_A) was selected from over 110 architectural teams from all over the world to create a new courtyard, entrance and exhibition gallery for the Museum.
 Visitor numbers have more than trebled in the last decade, and the new facilities offer huge benefits to the area.
 The late Moira Gemmill, Director of Projects, Design and Estates at the V&A, said the AL_A were chosen, unanimously, because their design felt like a continuation "of an idea that had been started by Aston Webb".
-His initial idea of a garden – a meeting space – that was scrapped because of the boiler placement, has been revived in the magnificent Sackler Courtyard, which provides much needed public space in which to gather and relax.
+His initial idea of a garden – a meeting space – that was scrapped because of the boiler placement, has been revived in the magnificent Exhibition Road Courtyard, which provides much needed public space in which to gather and relax.

 The remit of the V&A is to teach about the relationship between art and craft and manufacturing and making.
 What we've done with the courtyard, in deliberately choosing a very ancient material … [is to provide a] merging of technology, craftsmanship, and artistry, and that's very much what the collection of the V&A does.

 This choice of material responds to the V&A's many striking examples of decorative ceramics and acts as a declaration of the space that lies beneath it.
-The Sackler Courtyard includes a café and an oculus – conceptualised as if it were a glass museum vitrine – which allows daylight down into The Sainsbury Gallery.
+The Exhibition Road Courtyard includes a café and an oculus – conceptualised as if it were a glass museum vitrine – which allows daylight down into The Sainsbury Gallery.

-From The Sackler Courtyard visitors will access The Sainsbury Gallery and the wider Museum through the Blavatnik Hall, a major new entrance where the V&A expects to welcome around half of its 3.4 million annual visitors.
+From The Exhibition Road Courtyard visitors will access The Sainsbury Gallery and the wider Museum through the Blavatnik Hall, a major new entrance where the V&A expects to welcome around half of its 3.4 million annual visitors.
 The Sainsbury Gallery, a 1,100-square-metre column-free underground space, is one of the largest temporary exhibition spaces in the UK and allows the V&A to significantly improve the way it designs and presents its world class exhibition programme.
 Its complex geometry, although technically elaborate, has been likened to crushed velvet.
 The challenge of a subterranean gallery and its column-free architecture was embraced by AL_A: